CodeNow/charon/README.md

 ### Overview

-Charon is a [UDP](http://en.wikipedia.org/wiki/User_Datagram_Protocol) server that is responsible for resolving domain names between containers.
-It resolve names by the requesting container's ip address via the API.
-Charon is also a specialized DNS, meaning it will ignore queries for non-internal domain names.
-For example when given a query for `stage-api-codenow.runnableapp.com` (a valid query), the response will look something like this:
+Charon is a [UDP](http://en.wikipedia.org/wiki/User_Datagram_Protocol) based DNS server that is responsible for resolving domain names between containers.
+Name resolution is contextualized by way of the requesting container's IP address, and actual lookups are performed by querying the graph database through the API.

+Charon is also a specialized DNS, meaning it will ignore queries for non-container domain names (e.g. domains that do not match `*.runnableapp.com`).
+For example when given a valid query, such as `stage-api-codenow.runnableapp.com`, the response will look something like this:

 ```
 ;; QUESTION SECTION: